 I practiced for a year at a large Birmingham law firm in its creditors’ rights and bankruptcy group before joining Carney Dye.
-Over the past year, I have handled cases in the areas of estate planning, probate administration, guardianships/conservatorships, business succession planning, Medicaid applications, and trust drafting and administration.
+Over the past several years, I have handled cases in the areas of estate planning, probate administration, guardianships/conservatorships, business succession planning, Medicaid applications, and trust drafting and administration.

 I received my law degree from Vanderbilt University Law School (J.D., 2010) and graduated from Vanderbilt University (B.A., 2007, summa cum laude) with an undergraduate degree in English and Communication Studies.
 I also have a master’s degree in speech-language pathology from the University of Maryland.

 Tell me more about your background.

 I was born and raised in Birmingham, Alabama, and attended Mountain Brook High School.
 I am an Eagle Scout and was a (proud) debate team nerd in high school.
 My passions include cooking, running, endurance sports, and listening to podcasts.
 I have completed several marathons and triathlons and have a dream of running a marathon in all 50 states.

 I am married to my wife, Mattie Coats Gaskin.
 We are proud parents of our baby daughter, Loula (and our cat, Stella).
 We attend Highlands United Methodist Church.« Back to Attorneys Page